Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.

-Some of the most serious neurologic anomalies (eg, anencephaly, encephalocele, spina bifida) develop in the first 2 mo of gestation and represent defects in neural tube formation (dysraphism).
-Others, such as lissencephaly, result from problems with neuronal migration, which occurs between 9 wk and 24 wk of gestation.
-Hydranencephaly and porencephaly are secondary to destructive processes that occur after the brain has formed.
+Some of the most serious neurologic anomalies (eg, anencephaly [see Anencephaly], encephalocele [see Encephalocele], spina bifida [see Spina Bifida]) develop in the first 2 mo of gestation and represent defects in neural tube formation (dysraphism).
+Others, such as lissencephaly (see Lissencephaly), result from problems with neuronal migration (see Malformed Cerebral Hemispheres), which occurs between 9 wk and 24 wk of gestation.
+Hydranencephaly (see Hydranencephaly) and porencephaly (see Porencephaly) are secondary to destructive processes that occur after the brain has formed.
 Some anomalies (eg, meningocele) are relatively benign.

-Amniocentesis (see Prenatal Genetic Counseling and Evaluation: Amniocentesis) and ultrasonography (see Prenatal Genetic Counseling and Evaluation: Ultrasonography) permit accurate in utero detection of many malformations.
+Amniocentesis (see Amniocentesis) and ultrasonography (see Ultrasonography) permit accurate in utero detection of many malformations.
 Parents need psychologic support when a malformation is detected and also genetic counseling, because the risk of having a subsequent child with such a malformation is high.

-Women who have had a fetus or infant with a neural tube defect should take folate (folic acid) supplementation 4 mg po once/day beginning 3 mo before conception and continuing through the 1st trimester.
+Women who have had a fetus or infant with a neural tube defect are at high risk and should take folate (folic acid—see Folate) supplementation 4 mg (4000 mcg) po once/day beginning 3 mo before conception and continuing through the 1st trimester.
 Folate supplementation reduces the risk of neural tube defects in future pregnancies by 75%.